 - HUD Fair Market Rent Area Definitions in New Hampshire

-Meeting the Workforce Housing Challenge Guidebook
+Meeting the Workforce Housing Challenge Guide

-Meeting the Workforce Housing Challenge
+Meeting the Workforce Housing Challenge (download PDF)

-Housing Solutions Handbook
+Housing Solutions for New Hampshire Handbook

 Housing Solutions for New Hampshire offers tools and techniques, such as sample municipal regulations, that demonstrate methods for communities to provide for affordable and workforce housing development opportunities.
-It also highlights a number of successful efforts
+It also highlights a number of successful efforts.

 Here are two versions of a model ordinance for long-term affordability of ownership housing.
 Unlike other models, it is based on the principle that the owner-occupants of affordable housing should benefit from increases in the value of the home.